KonoSuba: Anime

-On July 25, 2017, Jun Fukushima and Takahashi, the voice actors of Kazuma and Megumin respectively, announced plans for a new KonoSuba anime project, later revealed to be a new movie, KonoSuba: God's Blessing on This Wonderful World!
-Legend of Crimson.
+A second season was announced after the airing of the first season's final episode.
+Kanasaki returned to direct the season at Studio Deen, with Uezu and Koichi also reprising their roles as the scriptwriter and character designer.
+The season aired on Tokyo MX from January 12 to March 16, 2017.
+Crunchyroll later added the second season.
+A second OVA was bundled with the light novel's twelfth volume, which was released on July 24, 2017.
+An English-language dub of the season was released on Crunchyroll on February 25, 2020.
+Discotek Media released the second season and OVA on Blu-ray in North America on February 23, 2021.

-On October 6, 2018, it was announced that characters from KonoSuba would appear in Isekai Quartet, a crossover anime also featuring characters from Re:Zero − Starting Life in Another World, Overlord, and The Saga of Tanya the Evil.
+In October 2018, it was announced that characters from KonoSuba would appear in Isekai Quartet, a crossover anime also featuring characters from Re:Zero, Overlord, and The Saga of Tanya the Evil.
+The series aired from April to June 2019, and later spawned two more seasons and a film.

-On July 18, 2021, the official Twitter account for the KonoSuba anime confirmed that a new anime project was in production.
-The project was later revealed to be both a third season of the main series and an anime television series adaptation of KonoSuba: An Explosion on This Wonderful World!.
+In July 2021, the official Twitter account for the KonoSuba anime confirmed that a new anime project was in production.
+The project was later revealed to be a third season of the main series and an anime television series adaptation of KonoSuba: An Explosion on This Wonderful World!.
 Both series were produced by Drive and directed by Yujiro Abe, with chief direction by Takaomi Kanasaki.
 The rest of the main staff returned from previous seasons.
-KonoSuba: An Explosion on This Wonderful World! aired from April 6 to June 22, 2023, on Tokyo MX and other networks.
-The opening theme is "Stay Free" by Machico, while the ending theme is "Jump In" by Megumin (Takahashi) and Yunyun (Aki Toyosaki).
+KonoSuba: An Explosion on This Wonderful World! aired on Tokyo MX from April 6 to June 22, 2023.
+(Note: Tokyo MX listed the air dates for An Explosion on This Wonderful World! as Wednesday at 25:00 JST, which is effectively Thursday at 1:00 a.m.)
+The third season aired on Tokyo MX from April 10 to June 19, 2024.

-The third season aired from April 10 to June 19, 2024 on Tokyo MX and other networks.
-The opening theme is "Growing Up" by Machico, while the ending theme is by Aqua (Amamiya), Megumin (Takahashi), and Darkness (Kayano).
 Crunchyroll also licensed both series.
-A third OVA, consisting of two unaired episodes, was released theatrically in Japan on March 14, 2025, and on Blu-ray and DVD on April 25.
+A third OVA was released theatrically in Japan on March 14, 2025, and on Blu-ray and DVD on April 25.

-A sequel to the anime series was announced on March 14, 2025.
+A sequel to the anime series was announced in March 2025, which was later revealed to be a fourth season.
+It will be produced by ENGI and directed by Manabu Kurihara, with Kanasaki returning as chief director.
+The season is set to premiere in 2027.